What’s the essential kit that I need to take part in FIRST® LEGO® League Challenge?

 Working on the challenges

-What’s more important, the Robot Game or the Project?
+What’s more important, the Robot Game or the Innovation Project?

-The Project, Robot Game, Robot Design and the Core Values are all equally weighted parts of FIRST® LEGO® League.
+The Innovation Project, Robot Game, Robot Design and the Core Values are all equally weighted parts of FIRST® LEGO® League Challenge.
 The most successful teams are those who perform consistently well across all categories.

 As the coach, do I have to know how to program the LEGO® robots myself?